Skip to main content

 49 CFR §383.131: TEST PROCEDURES

 All tests within the state must be standardized, and those administering the tests must first be trained to do so.
-States must have available manuals lending information including the procedures, requirements, and skills needed to obtain and CDL, and information on the actual test.
+States must have available manuals lending information, including the procedures, requirements, and skills needed to obtain CDL and information on the actual test.

 top of page